1 week ago

 Not only did this game give players a total of 251 Pokémon to collect, but Pokémon Gold / Silver also raised the bar by adding new mechanics like the ability to breed Pokémon and an in-game clock that changes the game world depending on the time.

-In 2000, Pokémon Trading Card Game (GBC) finally allowed Pokémon fans to enjoy a fully-simulated version of the physical trading card game.
-The game has a simple J-RPG structure where your player character must battle through successive gyms to collect cards and become the ultimate trading card master.
+In 2000, Pokémon Trading Card Game (GBC) finally allowed Pokémon fans to enjoy a fully simulated version of the physical trading card game.
+The game has a simple J-RPG structure where your player character must battle other trainers through successive gyms to collect cards and become the ultimate trading card master.

-As the enhanced remake of Pokémon Gold and Silver, Pokémon Crystal is essentially the same game but with additional features and a focus on the Legendary Pokémon Suicune (who features on the cover art).
+As the enhanced remake of Pokémon Gold and Silver, Pokémon Crystal is essentially the same game expanded with additional features and a focus on the Legendary Pokémon Suicune – who is featured on the cover art.
 New additions include the late-game challenge arena called the Battle Tower, enhanced battle animations, and the ability to play as a female trainer.

 Essentially 1995’s Tetris Attack with a Pokémon paint-job, Pokémon Puzzle Challenge was originally meant to be a Japanese-only counterpart to Pokémon Puzzle League on the Nintendo 64.
-However, the game eventually got a North American release just a few short months after the Japanese version debuted.
+However, the game eventually got a North American release just a few short months after the Japanese version debuted – a rare win for Pokémon fans outside of Japan.

 The game features six “puzzling” modes, including a time trial, marathon, and ultimate challenge mode.
 The gameplay is identical to Tetris Attack, except it features a unique battle mode, the ability to collect and play as different Pokémon, and the iconic Pokémon chiptune music we all love.